zeth/jscodestyle/README.md

 although I hope to change that.

-Hopefully, this tool will be useful to people checking their own code, as well as a sanity check for code review/continuous tools.
+Hopefully, this tool will be useful to people checking their own code, as well as a sanity check for code review and/or continuous integration tools.